nlopez59/MortgageWorkspace/readme.md

 Looking at the DBB build process as shown in the dbb-zappbuild Cobol.groovy snippet below, we can better understand how files are allocated and passed from the compile to the linkedit step when producing a deployable load module.

-Just like a JCL step, this groovy code uses DBB's [MVSExec](https://www.ibm.com/docs/en/dbb/2.0?topic=commands-mvsexec) API to execute the Cobol and Linkage Editory programs.
+Just like a JCL step, this groovy code uses DBB's [MVSExec](https://www.ibm.com/docs/en/dbb/2.0?topic=commands-mvsexec) API to execute the Cobol and Linkage Editor programs.
  <img src="images/zappbuild.png" width="800">